Rafail-Drakakis/Python_projects/games/Readme.md

 Tic Tac Toe
 The Tic Tac Toe game is a two-player game where each player takes turns placing their symbol (X or O) on a 3x3 grid.
 The game ends when one player gets three of their symbols in a row (horizontally, vertically or diagonally) or when the grid is full and no one has won.

+Guessing game
+Computer picks a random number between 1 and 100.
+The user has 10 attempts to guess the number correctly.

 License
 This project is licensed under the MIT License.